-WITH NO ROBE: TO EGYPT HE GOES (25-28)
+TO EGYPT HE GOES (25-28)

 AN EARTHLY FATHER IS DECEIVED A HEAVENLY FATHER WORKS (29-36)

-In response to the news of the apparent death of his favourite son, Jacob is overcome by relentless grief.
+In response to the news of the apparent death of his favourite son Jacob is overcome by relentless Grief.
 He declares that he will mourn his son until his dying day, and rejects the shallow and heartless offer of comfort from his children who would sleep every night knowing the part they had played.

 CONCLUSION & APPLICATION

-Secondly, Let us see the shadows of Christ in this story and give thanks for the beauty of our Saviour who knew no sin and gave his life for us.
-Let us see the God who works all things to his purpose, who is at work in the midst of situations where there is no hope and let us trust that no matter what we are facing God is working.
+Secondly, Let us see the shadows of Christ in this story and give thanks for the beauty of our saviour who knew no sin and gave his life for us.
+Let us see the God who works all things to his purpose, who is at work in the midst of situations where there is no hope and let us Trust that no matter what we are facing God is working.